Haitian prosecutor seeks charges against prime minister in president’s assassination

 Henry did not immediately respond to a request for comment.

-In the two-page document requesting charges, Claude said the calls lasted a total of seven minutes and were pinpointed to locations near the president’s estate where he was assassinated and Hotel Montana in Port-au-Prince.
-He also noted that a member of Henry’s cabinet said that Henry had denied speaking with Badio that night.
+In the document requesting charges, Claude said the telephone calls lasted a total of seven minutes and were pinpointed to locations near the president’s estate where he was assassinated and the Hotel Montana in Port-au-Prince.
+He also noted that a member of Henry’s cabinet said the prime minister had denied speaking with Badio that night.

-Claude’s request does not amount to an indictment.
-Rather, under Haitian law, the investigating judge can decide whether to act on the the prosecutor’s request to press charges against the prime minister.
-Some observers also cautioned that the allegations were being made amid an internal struggle for power in Haiti between factions both for and against Henry.
+Claude’s request is not an indictment.
+Rather, under Haitian law, the investigating judge can decide whether to act on the prosecutor’s request to press charges.
+Some observers cautioned that the allegations were being made amid an internal struggle for power in Haiti between factions both for and against Henry.

+The Moïse assassination remains one of the world’s most mysterious whodunits.
+The president was shot to death after a team of armed men descended on his home early on July 7.
+The investigation has been laden with claims and counterclaims of plots, turncoats and foreign guns for hire.
+Haitian authorities have invited international experts including the FBI to aid in the probe and are currently detaining 44 people in connection with the plot.
+They include Haitian police officers, presidential guards and former members of the Colombian military.

+Henry, a 71-year-old neurosurgeon, was named the new prime minister by Moïse two days before his slaying.
+In the hours after the shooting, he told The Washington Post in July, he feared “for his life.”
+He said Claude Joseph, the outgoing prime minister, was seeking to usurp him.

 Faiola reported from Miami.